kerrycobb/recipes/hot-sour-sesame-pork.md

 # Ingredients
-- 1 vegetable oil
+- Vegetable oil
 - 150 g onion, julienned
 - 15 g garlic, sliced
-- 750 g Chinese leaf, chopped
+- 500 g Chinese leaf, chopped
 - 450 g minced pork

 ## Sauce
-- 40 g sesame paste
+- 50 g sesame paste
-- 25 g light soy sauce
+- 50 g light soy sauce
-- 25 g water
+- ? g water
-- 5 g rice vinegar
+- 25 g rice vinegar
 - 5 g chili oil
 - 5 g sesame oil
-- 3 g brown sugar
+- 5 g brown sugar
 - pinch black pepper

-# Directions
+# Direction
-1. Brown pork and remove.
+1. Mix some of the soy sauce in with the ground pork and marinade for ~30 min.
-2. Cook onions and garlic a couple of minutes.
+2. Cook onions and garlic for a couple of minutes then push to side.
+3. Add the pork and move onions to top of pork.
+Break apart pork as it cooks and allow to brown a bit on the bottom.
+Once cooked through remove and put aside.
-3. Add cabbage and cook until tender.
+4. Add cabbage and cook until tender.
-4. Add pork back, add sauce, reheat.
+5. Add pork back, add sauce, and allow to heat through.